HaoLiangPao/NodeJS-Learn/dev_camper_api/README.md

   >
   > The best way to prevent this is to sanitize the received data, and remove any offending keys, or replace the characters with a 'safe' one.

+- [`helmet`](https://www.npmjs.com/package/helmet): Helps to secure Express apps by setting various HTTP headers.

+- [`xss-clean`](https://www.npmjs.com/package/xss-clean): Prevent possible embedded harmful code (prevent xss attacks)

+  - name="Post1 `<script>some js code</script>`", if the name get embedded to the webpage, the script will be ran on that page, one way to prevent this from happening is to clean the input.

 ```bash
 npm i -D nodemon